While Tokyo is synonymous with all that is wacky and weirdly wonderful, the same can also be found in Osaka.

-Osaka is Japans 3rd largest city with a population greater than anywhere in Europe, and apart from New York City, it is larger than anywhere in the States too.
+Osaka is Japan’s 3rd largest city with a population greater than anywhere in Europe.
+Apart from New York City, it is larger than anywhere in the States too.
 These are impressive stats for a country that doesn’t even rank within the top 50 of the world’s largest countries.

-Unlike Kyoto which is famed for its classic beauty, or Tokyo for its iconic modernisation, Osaka isn’t really any of these.
-It’s quite ugly in comparison but for what it lacks in the looks department it makes up for in personality – something Osaka has in abundance.
+Unlike Kyoto which is famed for its classic beauty, or Tokyo for its hyper-modernisation, Osaka isn’t really any of these.
+It’s quite ugly by comparison.
+However, what it lacks in the looks department it makes up for in personality – something Osaka has in abundance.

-Shinsekai, meaning ‘New World’ is on the doorstep of Shin-Imamiya Station not far from Tennoji, and despite its name, it has an incredibly retro vibe.
+Despite meaning ‘New World’ and despite its name, it has an incredibly retro vibe.
 Narrow shopping arcades, cheap bars, gaudy neon signs, and pachinko parlours bombard the streets around Tsutenkaku Tower, the district’s most iconic landmark.

-I loved walking around the area, especially the main street, Jan-Jan Yokocho, there’s so much to see you don’t know quite where to look, but there’s one thing that’s impossible to miss and that’s the huge blowfish lantern suspended in the air outside of – you guessed it – a restaurant specialising in blowfish!
+I loved walking around the area, especially the main street, Jan-Jan Yokocho.
+There’s so much to see it’s hard to don’t know quite where to look.
+One thing that’s impossible to miss is the huge blowfish lantern suspended in the air outside of – you guessed it – a restaurant specialising in blowfish!

 After visiting this area, and being quite overwhelmed by the energy and strangeness of it all, I was surprised to read several reviews on Trip Advisor saying it was a waste of time visiting, and there’s nothing to see.
 I wholeheartedly disagree with this.